 When you’re broke and money is tight, you can still budget your money.
 Honestly, you might actually be broke because you don’t know how to budget.
 No matter the situation, with a little effort and hard work, you can create a workable budget.

 I know what it is like to barely make ends meet.
-In my 20s, I grew up with under the mantra “too much month and not enough money.”
+In my 20s, I grew up with the mantra “too much month and not enough money.”
 It is terribly stressful!
 It makes managing your money extremely difficult.
 It can make you feel sick to your stomach when even considering making a budget.

 The thing is that you need a budget.
 It doesn’t matter that you’re broke, how much you make or that you don’t have enough to really cover your bills.
-However, the difference is that the ideas are the same, but the way you reflect your spending will look different.
+The difference is that the way you reflect your spending will look different.

 Before you start, download your free budget template (just watch your email for the details you need to log in and access the form).

 If you are spending more than you bring in then you have only two options available: make more or spend less.
 There is not any other way to look at it.
 While you might be able to find a new way to make money at home, that is not always an option for everyone.

 No matter if you plan on making more money or not, you must make sure you really understand how things look financially.
 The best way to do this is to take a good look at both your income and your expenses.
 This will help you create a budget that will work for you.